HuygensING/timbuctoo/timbuctoo-instancev4/src/main/java/nl/knaw/huygens/timbuctoo/database/README.md

-#DataAccess
+# DataAccess
 > Wrapper around data access methods

-##Context
+## Context
 We are using a database, but we're not convinced that it's the best one.
 We would like to be able to switch to other databases and the *evaluate* whether other databases make more sense.

-Furthermore Tinkerpop requires us to handle transactions thoughtfully but provides a rather lax API.
+Furthermore TinkerPop requires us to handle transactions thoughtfully but provides a rather lax API.
 We'd like to access the database only in a correct manner.

-##Goal
+## Goal
 DataAccess will solve both problems by becoming the only way to access the database and by guaranteeing the following attributes.

  * The methods are only accessible while inside an AutoCloseable wrapper that manages the transaction.
    (So that the client code is forced to think about transaction lifetime)
  * ~~no two transaction may run at the same time~~ (will be possible once no code uses graphWrapper directly anymore)
- * Each method returns an Immutable Value object without Tinkerpop or Neo4j references.
+ * Each method returns an Immutable Value object without TinkerPop or Neo4j references.
-   (So that timbuctoo is less dependent on one database implementation)
+   (So that Timbuctoo is less dependent on one database implementation)
  * A value object will never hit the database to lazy load more data.
    (so that the client code can more easily reason about performance.
 Only db.something() calls will hit the database)
  * A method is quite tightly coupled to the client.
 While a method may be used by more then one client is has a very tightly defined implementation and re-use is not expected to be the rule.